Enneagram Type Four People are Sensitive and Withdrawn

 Fours are self-aware, sensitive, and reserved.
 They are emotionally honest, creative, and personal but can also be moody and self-conscious.

-They withhold themselves from others due to feeling vulnerable and defective and can also feel disdainful and exempt from ordinary ways of living.
+They withhold themselves from others because they feel vulnerable and defective.
+They can also feel disdainful and exempt from ordinary ways of life.

 Fours typically have problems with melancholy, self-indulgence, and self-pity.
-They can be inspired and highly creative and renew and transform your experiences.
+However, they can also be inspired and highly creative and renew and transform one’s experiences.

 They maintain their identity by seeing themselves as fundamentally different from others.